Paul Foelsche: Photography

 In 2005 the South Australian Museum mounted a travelling exhibition of Foelsche's work drawn from the South Australian Museum's Paul Foelsche Collection of 284 registered artefacts, interpreted with a great deal of historical information.
-The website reproduces the structure and much detail of the display.
+The reproduces the structure and much detail of the display.

 Anthropology

 Foelsche took hundreds of portraits of Larrakia, Woolna (Djerimanga) and Iwaidja people, usefully annotated with the subjects' names and some personal details.

 In response to a general plea by anthropologist E. M. Curr, Foelsche collected many aboriginal words and their meanings.

 For E. C. Stirling, Director of the South Australian Museum, Foelsche collected numerous articles of common use by aboriginal people, annotated with their vernacular terms and usage.
 Stirling visited Palmerston in 1891 with the Governor of South Australia, Lord Kintore.

 Natural history

 Foelsche struck up a correspondence with Ferdinand von Mueller of Melbourne, perhaps through an introduction by Maurice William Holtze, who founded Port Darwin's Botanical Gardens in 1878.
 Foelsche had a keen eye for rare and unusual plants and sent Mueller (who visited the Top End with the A. C. Gregory expedition of 1891) some 200 plant specimens, in the Melbourne Herbarium.